 Rates don’t usually include breakfast (€25 a person).

 The working winery regularly hosts tastings in the terracotta kitchen next-door – the wine may be the star of the show, but the shelves of colourful crockery will encourage some serious ceramics envy.

 At the hotel

-Free WiFi throughout, valet parking, winery, bicycles to borrow.
+Free WiFi throughout, valet parking, winery.
 In rooms: air-conditioning, minibar, free bottled water, Nespresso coffee machine, tablet, hair straighteners, sun hats and L’Occitane bath products.